adamosk/hermes-desktop-translator/SECURITY.md

 1. Always update to the latest version
 2. Keep your DeepL API key confidential
 3. Only download the application from the official GitHub repository
-4. Report any suspicious behavior or potential vulnerabilities
+4. Report any suspicious behavior or potential vulnerabilities through GitHub Issues